cesanta/mongoose/docs/Internals.md

 that take `struct mg_server *` parameter.
 Mongoose does not mutex-protect `struct mg_server *`, therefore the best practice is to call server management functions from the same thread (an IO thread).
+On a multi-core systems, many server instances can be created, sharing the same listening socket and managed by a separate thread (see [example](https://github.com/cesanta/mongoose/blob/master/examples/multi_threaded.c)).

 It is an error to pass and store `struct mg_connection *` pointers for